onflow/flow-cli/README.md

   flow [command]

 👋 Welcome Flow developer!
-   If you are starting a new flow project use our super commands, start by running 'flow setup'.
+   If you are starting a new flow project try running 'flow setup <project_name>'.

 🔥 Super Commands
   dev          Build your Flow project